Dior celebrates couture craft, as maskless Delevingne irks

 In particular, the Schiaparelli designer asked himself at the drawing board how the house’s signature Surrealist motifs — first espoused by the late, great Elsa Schiaparelli between the two World Wars — can be relevant in a world where reality itself was in flux.

 The answer?
 He went up to the heavens, channeling the celestial.
-It was, he said, “a move towards the elemental” to understand the chaos.
+It was, he said, a case of “a move towards the elemental” to understand the chaos.

 This couture collection thus became the realm of the high couture priestess, one who donned exaggerated circular hat-headdresses, wore gold, black and white, and floated by gleaming and resplendent.